mulle-nat-stash/mulle-bootstrap/README.md

 git@github.com:mulle-nat/Finch.git
 ```

 Now **mulle-bootstrap** can iterate over them and check them out into a common directory `.repos`.
-Ok the repository **MulleScion** has a local clone in the parent directory. mulle-bootstrap can clone (or even symlink) from there, if you want.
+If  there is a local clone of the  repository **MulleScion** in the parent directory of the projeczt, then mulle-bootstrap can clone (or even symlink) from there, if you want.

 After cloning **mulle-bootstrap** does a simple security check with respect to `.bootstrap` shell scripts and Xcode script phases.
 Finally it looks for a `.bootstrap` folder in the freshly checked out repositories!
 They might have dependencies too, if they do, those dependencies are added to the source repositories dependencies.